pftf/RPi3/Readme.md

   Partition`)  for the type, as these are unsupported by the CPU-embedded bootloader.

 * Extract all the files from the archive onto the partition you created above.
-  Note that oputside of this `Readme.md`, which you can safely remove, you should not change the name of the extracted files and directories.
+  Note that outside of this `Readme.md`, which you can safely remove, you should not change the name of the extracted files and directories.

 # Usage